 How do I apply?

-- Expect a phone call from a Mission Thrive staff member to let you know we received your application and to sign you up for an interview between March 27-31.
+- Expect a phone call from a Mission Thrive staff member to let you know we received your application and to sign you up for an interview during the week of March 25th.
 Interviews will help you get a sense of the type of work you’d be doing and let us get to know you better before making a final selection for our positions.
 Wear clothes you feel comfortable working outside in – it might be cold and wet on our interview days.